 Nobody likes to hear themselves on a recording.
 Unfortunately if you want to improve your pronunciation you need to know where you’re at currently.
 There are dozens of tools that allow you to input your own sentences or vocabulary and either share them with a learning partner, compare them against automated native speakers in various apps or programs, or simply use them yourself as a reference point to test your ever improving pronunciation against.

 In fact, if you own a smart phone or tablet you can already do this.
 Most mobile devices allow you to create and store a virtually limitless number of audio files for you to go back to and reference.
-In addition to this you can download applications such as Lingrid that works in a similar way.

 Once recorded, play back your past performances and speak out loud to yourself – in front of a mirror if possible.
 Each time trying to perfect the pronunciation.
 It may seem absurd but simply speaking to yourself in the mirror can sometimes give you the illusion that you’re speaking with another person.
 Sure, your roommates might think you’re crazy, but when it comes to speaking with real people you need every edge you can get.

 Eventually you’ll just have to bite the proverbial bullet

 I wish there was something more comforting, more helpful, to say than “just do it!”.